wp-plugins/oik/trunk/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 1.12.1 =
+For WordPress Multisite installations you actually need oik version 1.12.1 for oik-nivo-slider 1.2

 = 1.12 =
 Upgrade oik to version 1.12 before updating oik-nivo-slider to version 1.2.
 For more information see:
 [oik-nivo-slider-v1.2 for oik v1.12](http://www.oik-plugins.com/2012/04/oik-nivo-slider-v1-2-for-oik-v1-12-now-in-alpha-test/)